 Funding will come from the $20 million dollars allocated by Mayor de Blasio for BPL branch overhauls + renovations.
 Additionally, Councilmember Inez Barron generously allocated $6 million in funds for this branch to add space that showcases African-American heritage.

 Yes.
 A community engagement process conducted by Arts East New York and Hester Street in coordination with BPL and Councilmember Barron will deeply involve East New York residents in various forms:

 - Community events to get feedback and ideas on the programming and features of the renovated space and its unique history

 - Targeted activities with specific patron groups (i.e. youth and Adult Learning Center participants)

 - A report back session to present what we heard from the community

 New Lots Library sits atop an African burial ground containing the remains of enslaved people.
 Neighborhood stakeholders, including Arts East New York and the office of Councilmember Barron in collaboration with Man Up!
 Inc and the New Lots Library worked to rename the area on Livonia Avenue between Barbey Street and Schenck Avenue.
 In 2013, the space became officially recognized as African Burial Ground Square.

 Your input is important!
-The community engagement process for the library will begin in Summer of 2019.
 Please contact Naila Rosario at NRosario@bklynlibrary. org for additional information or to share your ideas.